TheMarvelousWhale/NTU-CE4045-NLP/Assignment1/README.md

 ## Source Files
-* GIT BLAME VIET: Include source for the pytorch model
+* `Review Generator with GPT-2.ipynb` : Notebook for Review Generator Model Development.
+To be mounted on Google Colab with `reviewSelected100.json` in Google Drive.
-* `Gcloud_deploy` : Docker files for hosting of Review Generation Model
+* `/Gcloud_deploy` : Docker files for hosting of Review Generation Model
-* `Android` : Source code for Android App
+* `/Android` : Source code for Android App

-## Pre-processed Files
+## Pre-Processed/Pre-Trained Files
 * `business_adj_phrase.json` : All Adjective Phrases, grouped by business
 * `indicative_phrase-ltn` : Selected Indicative Adjective Phrase of each business (`ltn` refers to the SMART notation for tf-idf, i.e. log tf, idf, no normalisation)
 * `POS_Tag.csv` : Output of the POS comparison between coarse grained and fine grained tagger
+* `model/pretty-lion-15.pt` : Pre-trained Review Generator Model